Francois-T9/library-app/README.md

 🔗[Add books to your library](https://raw.githack.com/Francois-T9/library-app/main/index.html)

 ## Things to be implemented
--Remove the first book added by default
+-Remove the first book added by default <br />
 -Add a book page image instead of the plain card container